 Where service is little to none

 Food stalls are usually take-away shops; so they will sell, and you will go so there is no reason to pay a tip.
 However, some street vendors are very friendly; they might try to talk to you if you were waiting in line for too long or if the customers are not many.
-If you are happy with this conversation, you can give them a tip by providing the rounded up number of money and tell them to keep the change.
-In another case, if they try their best to provide the customized service; for example, when you buy a banh mi baguette, you want to make your version and order specific ingredients, like two slices of each meat, leave out the cilantro, cucumber, chili, soy sauce on one side only, put pickle in but leave out the daikon or carrot, etc. This is definitely when you have to give them a tip.
+If you are happy with this conversation, you can give them a tip by providing the rounded-up number of money and tell them to keep the change.
+In another case, if they try their best to provide customized service; for example, when you buy a banh mi baguette, you want to make your version and order specific ingredients, like two slices of each meat, leave out the cilantro, cucumber, chili, soy sauce on one side only, put pickles in but leave out the daikon or carrot, etc. This is definitely when you have to give them a tip.
 You can give them a rounded-up number of money, or they already charge you extra for the customization – ask them about the originals’ price and the price you will have to pay to know this.
 In case you want to try to make the food yourself, take pictures, or take a video for your trip, you should give them a bit more than just change, about VND 20,000+.

-There are cases dishonest masseurs try to make money from customers, asking them for tips and wouldn’t let customers go until they open their wallets.
+There are cases dishonest masseurs try to make money from customers, asking them for tips, and wouldn’t let customers go until they open their wallets.
 The same thing can happen at some shady restaurants and when using the taxi as well, but staffs in high-end service are usually well trained and are told not to ask for tips.
-If you find the service is satisfying, you can give the tip directly to the masseurs because they are the only person you would likely to interact and receive service from.
+If you find the service satisfying, you can give the tip directly to the masseurs because they are the only person you would likely to interact with and receive service from.
 A tip about VND 100,000 per service should be enough.